There is a constant battle waging for our souls, and I for one sometimes grow weary of fighting it.

-It’s easier to wallow in complaining and negativity than it is to take up gratitude, no matter how much we have to sift through to find the gold.
+We wallow in complaining and negativity rather than take up gratitude, especially when it’s hard to find the gold.

-It’s easier to hole up with Netflix and ice cream hoping the battle will cease than it is to do the hard work of dragging those lies into the light.
+Holing up with Netflix and ice cream hoping the battle will cease is the path of least resistance.
+Easier than the hard work of dragging those lies into the light.

-It’s easier to stay in isolation than it is to invite others to speak truth into our darkness.
+Staying in isolation is easier than inviting others to speak truth into our darkness.

 I’m reminded of one of my favorite books, Hind’s Feet on High Places.
 In it, the protagonist, Much Afraid, is called to the High Places by the Good Shepherd.
 What she hoped would be a joyous journey with Him is marred by her relatives with names like Resentment, Bitterness, and Pride, who constantly call to her along the way.
 They cause her to doubt and fear and wonder if she hasn’t chosen the wrong path.

-She has to cover her ears and turn away from their voices.
-She has to hold doggedly to the promises the Good Shepherd has made to her, however much they might not feel true at the moment.
+She learns to cover her ears and turn away from their voices.
+She holds doggedly to the promises the Good Shepherd has made to her, however much they might not feel true at the moment.

 So do we.

-I wish I could tattoo all His promises across my arms so they sink into my soul and take up permanent residence there.
+I want to tattoo all His promises across my arms so they sink into my soul and take up permanent residence there.

-I wish I was not such a leaky vessel when it comes to the truth about Him and me.
+If only I were not such a leaky vessel when it comes to the truth about Him and me.

-I wish I never found myself in those places where I realize I have listened to the wrong voices and strayed away from that solid ground in Him.
+Would that I never find myself in those places where I realize I have listened to the wrong voices and strayed away from that solid ground in Him.